Germany is the largest wind energy market in Europe with a record year of newly installed capacity in 2017.

 More than 300representatives of companies and research institutes, along with business community members, politicians and union reps participated in the 2017 kick-off conference.

-200 million eurosin government funding and 500 million euros in private funding.
+EUR 200 millionin government funding and EUR 500 million in private funding.

 The right industry climate for innovation and development